audunru/fiken-api-php-client/README.md

 [![Coverage Status](https://coveralls.io/repos/github/audunru/fiken-api-php-client/badge.svg?branch=master)](https://coveralls.io/github/audunru/fiken-api-php-client?branch=master)
 [![StyleCI](https://github.styleci.io/repos/189643149/shield?branch=master)](https://github.styleci.io/repos/189643149)

+2024 update: [Fiken has released a v2 of their API]([url](https://api.fiken.no/api/v2/docs/)).
+Please use this API directly.
+This package only works with the now deprecated v1 API.

 Fiken.no is an online accounting system aimed at making accounting easy for small businesses.

 You can use this package to retrieve resources (companies, products, accounts, etc) from Fiken, or create new resources (eg. a customer or a product).
 You can also create invoices and cash sales.